hamllock/appcon-hackathon/README.md

 - **Expo QR Code Not Scanning**: Ensure your device and computer are on the same Wi-Fi network.
 Alternatively, use the Expo Go app's "Enter URL manually" option.
 - **Permission Errors**: Grant camera and media library permissions when prompted in the Expo Go app.
 - **Model Loading Errors**: Verify that all model weights (`model_weights/`) and `python_requirements.txt` are correctly set up.
+- **Tesseract OCR Errors**: Ensure Tesseract is installed and added to your system’s PATH.
+Verify by running `tesseract --version`.

 ## Dependencies